 Collaboration for Enhanced Learning (CEL)

-Academic Technologies works collaboratively with librarians and faculty as part of the Collaboration for Enhanced Learning (CEL).
-The CEL web site is here
+Academic Technologies works collaboratively with librarians and faculty as part of the Collaboration for Enhanced Learning (CEL)

 How Can Technology Enhance Teaching?